Birds

 • Blue-headed Macaw

-• Illiger’s or blue Macaw
+• Illiger’s blue Macaw

 • Severe Macaw